philippinespire/pire_ssl_data_processing/README.md

 ## Use Git/GitHub to Track Progress

 To process a species, begin by cloning this repo to your working dir.
-I recomend setting up a `shotgun_PIRE` sub-dir in your home dir if you have not done something similar already
+I recommend setting up a `shotgun_PIRE` sub-dir in your home dir if you have not done something similar already

 Example: `/home/e1garcia/shotgun_PIRE`